Uninett/Argus/docs/customization/htmx-frontend.rst

 Incident table column customization
 ===================================

-The :setting:`INCIDENT_TABLE_COLUMNS` setting controls which columns are shown in the incident table.
-This setting takes a list of ``str`` or ``argus.htmx.incidents.customization.IncidentTableColumn`` instances. when given a ``str``, this key must be available in the ``argus.htmx.incidents.customization.BUILTIN_COLUMNS`` dictionary.
+The :setting:`INCIDENT_TABLE_COLUMN_LAYOUTS` setting controls which columns are shown in the incident table.
+This setting takes a dictionary where the key is the name of a layout and the value is a list of ``str`` or ``argus.htmx.incidents.customization.IncidentTableColumn`` instances. when given a ``str``, this key must be available in the ``argus.htmx.incidents.customization.BUILTIN_COLUMNS`` dictionary.
 For